 Mr Herrick has stepped down from his post as chief financial officer with immediate effect, but will not leave the company formally until February 7.

-There was no reason given for his departure, but the move comes after Debenhams warned on Tuesday that profits were expected to fall by as much as 26% due to its failure to entice a rush of shoppers in the days leading up to Christmas, sparking a 12% shares slide.
+There was no reason given for his departure, but the move comes after Debenhams warned on Tuesday that profits were expected to fall by as much as 26 per cent due to its failure to entice a rush of shoppers in the days leading up to Christmas.

 It also follows reports last week that Mr Herrick’s position at the group was under pressure amid shareholder concern over his performance.